Pedro Almodóvar: Artistry

 References to film and allusions to theatre, literature, dance, painting, television and advertising "are central to the world that Almodóvar constructs on screen".
 Film critic José Arroyo noted that Almodóvar "borrows indiscriminately from film history".

 Almodóvar has acknowledged that "cinema is always present in my films [and that] certain films play an active part in my scripts.
 When I insert an extract from a film, it isn't a homage but outright theft.
 It's part of the story I'm telling, and becomes an active presence rather than a homage which is always something passive.
 I absorb the films I've seen into my own experience, which immediately becomes the experience of my characters".

 Almodóvar has alluded to the work of many different artists and genres in his work; sometimes works have been referenced diegetically or evoked through less direct methods.
 Almodóvar has additionally made self-references to films within his own oeuvre.

 Working with some of Spain's best-known actresses including Carmen Maura, Victoria Abril, Marisa Paredes and Penélope Cruz, Almodóvar has become famous for his female-centric films, his "sympathetic portrayals of women" and his elevation of "the humdrum spaces of overworked women".
-He was heavily influenced by classic Hollywood films in which everything happens around a female main character, and aims to continue in that tradition.
+He was heavily influenced by classic Hollywood films in which everything happens around a female main character, and he aims to continue in that tradition.
 Almodóvar has frequently spoken about how he was surrounded by powerful women in his childhood: "Women were very happy, worked hard and always spoke.
 They handed me the first sensations and forged my character.
 The woman represented everything to me, the man was absent and represented authority.
 I never identified with the male figure: maternity inspires me more than paternity".